Kai-lash/Campustry/README.md

 >
 > **Delete** – Remove information from their profile.
 A users profile cannot be permanently deleted, only deactivated.

 Campustry is different because it is a formal social media site for people associated with universities.
 In college, many students don’t know much about their classmates.
-Campustry is the place to get to know your classmates on a more professional, rather than a purely social level.
+Campustry is the place to get to know your classmates on a more professional and academic, rather than a purely social level.